Already have a Username/Password for NeuroQuantology?

 NeuroQuantology is committed to offering readers a stimulating mixture of reviews, original articles, short communications, perspectives and tutorials.
 Reviews, written by leading experts, summarize the important results of recent research within the journal scope.
-Communications are critically selected to report on the latest significant research results.
-Articles are comprehensive, fully documented reports of original research (see below for details).
 The journal highlights joint contributions by neuroscientist and physicists and fosters interdisciplinary research.

 Articles (original research papers)

 Articles should be comprehensive, fully documented reports of original research.
 They should be concise but with complete results and conclusions.
 Authors are encouraged to take advantage of the Web features available (including 3D animations, video and sound).
-Manuscripts should be divided into the following sections, each beginning on a new page: Title page, Abstract, Introduction, Materials and methods, Results and discussion, Conclusion and outlook, Acknowledgments, Abbreviations list, References, Figure legends, Tables, Glossary.
+Manuscripts should be divided into the following sections, each beginning on a new page: Title page, Abstract, Introduction, Materials and methods, Results and discussion, Conclusion and outlook, Acknowledgments, Abbreviations list, References.